-- The administrator in a RMC (meeting residential center standards K.A.R 28-4-268 (t) more than 10 residents) shall have a Bachelors degree, prior administrative experience and a working knowledge of child development principles - The administrator in a RMC (meeting group home standards K.A.R 28-4-268 (i)) not less than five nor more than ten persons) shall have at least a high school diploma or

-- GED, prior administrative experience and a working knowledge of child dvelopment principles - Program plan development, review, and case supervision are carried out by the RMC's Case Coordinator. - The youth to case coordinator ratio in a RMC is 1:16 - The Case Coordinator shall have at least a bachelor's degree in one of the human service fields (social work, psychology, human development and family life, criminal justice, counseling), nursing, or education. - Facility staff shall be trained to effectively meet the special needs of youth who require this level of care. - Facility staff shall be at least 21 years of age with a minimum of three years age difference between the facility staff and oldest child/youth who can be admitted to the facility. - The staff ratio is 1:7. during waking hours and 1:10 during sleeping hours.
+- The administrator in a RMC (meeting residential center standards K.A.R 28-4-268 (t) more than 10 residents) shall have a Bachelors degree, prior administrative experience and a working knowledge of child development principles. - The administrator in a RMC (meeting group home standards K.A.R 28-4-268 (i)) not less than five nor more than ten persons) shall have at least a high school diploma or GED, prior administrative experience and a working knowledge of child dvelopment principles. - Program plan development, review, and case supervision are carried out by the RMC's Case Coordinator. - The youth to Case Coordinator ratio in a RMC is 1:16. - The Case Coordinator shall have at least a bachelor's degree in one of the human service fields (social work, psychology, human development and family life, criminal justice, counseling), nursing, or education. - Facility staff shall be trained to effectively meet the special needs of youth who require this level of care. - Facility staff shall be at least 21 years of age with a minimum of three years age difference between the facility staff and oldest child/youth who can be admitted to the facility. - The staff ratio is 1:7. during waking hours and 1:10 during sleeping hours.
 There shall be 24-hour awake staff to insure youth safety.
-A higher ratio shall be maintained if youth and/or their behaviors become hard to manage at the listed ratios. - Staff will randomly conduct a minimum of four (4) sight checks on youth every hour when the youth is at an increased risk of elopement or sexual misconduct
+A higher ratio shall be maintained if youth and/or their behaviors become hard to manage at the listed ratios. - Staff will randomly conduct a minimum of four (4) sight checks on youth every hour when the youth is at an increased risk of elopement or sexual misconduct.

-The care coordinator has the responsibility for coordinating the child's program and progress with the CMP Case Manager, school, employer, family, important connections, Family Finding model or similar specific tools, and other appropriate community resources.
-This shall include, but not be limited to, talking with the youth about important connections and possible family connections, documenting connections, documenting phone calls, appointments and visits (on and off site).
-The care coordinator will add information about important connections and family connections, and Family Finding tools to the program plan, weekly and monthly progress reports sent to the CMP.
+The Case Coordinator has the responsibility for coordinating the child's program and progress with the CWCMP Case Manager, school, employer, family, important connections, Family Finding model or similar specific tools, and other appropriate community resources.
+This shall include, but not be limited to, talking with the youth about important connections and possible family connections, documenting connections, documenting phone calls, appointments, and visits (on and off site).
+The Case Coordinator will add information about important connections and family connections, and Family Finding tools to the program plan, weekly and monthly progress reports sent to the CWCMP.
+After the admission of the youth, the Case Coordinator shall schedule reoccurring monthly meetings with the youth's CWCMP Case Manager to cover pertinent information such as: visitation (if applicable), case plan goals and progression, progress at the facility, services, and discharge planning.

-The Care Coordinator will maintain a resource base of services to address the needs identified in Individual Program Plans and document in the youth's file, when and what community resources have been contacted and utilized for services for the youth.
-The case coordinator shall be responsible for Weekly Progress Notes (see Section 14: Record Keeping).
+The Case Coordinator will maintain a resource base of services to address the needs identified in Individual Program Plans and document in the youth's file, when and what community resources have been contacted and utilized for services for the youth.
+The Case Coordinator shall be responsible for Weekly Progress Notes (see Section 14: Record Keeping).